Overview and impact on COSIS servicing arrangements

 Insurers have had to consider how they might reasonably deal with the changes forced upon their clients by the governments response to COVID 19 but prior to the announcement of the “lockdown” the pace of change had been such that advice written one day had become obsolete by the next.
 Hopefully however we will now have a short window of stability that will allow this advice to remain valid over the next few weeks.

 This web-page is primarily intended to provide guidance on managing and protecting church property from an insurance stand point.
-The Church of Scotland has however issued general advice regarding COVID 19 which can be found at the link below.
+The Church of Scotland has however issued general advice regarding COVID 19 as well as specific information regarding the management of your property which can be found at the links below.

 Managing the change in your Property Risk